 Generic name: disopyramide

 Note: This document contains side effect information about disopyramide.
-Some of the dosage forms listed on this page may not apply to the brand name Norpace.
+Some dosage forms listed on this page may not apply to the brand name Norpace.

-Applies to disopyramide: oral capsule, oral capsule extended release, oral tablet extended release
+Applies to disopyramide: oral capsule, oral capsule extended release.

 Along with its needed effects, disopyramide (the active ingredient contained in Norpace) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.